Affine quiver Schur algebras and $p$-adic $GL_n$: The example in characteristic

 \section{The example $\mathrm{GL}_2(\Q_5)$ in characteristic $3$}

-We finish with an explicit example, namely we consider the unipotent block $\cB$ (that is the block containing the trivial representation) of the category of smooth representations for $\mathrm{GL}_2(\Q_5)$ over an algebraically closed field $\FF$ of characteristic~$3$, so $e=2$.
+We finish with an explicit example.
+Consider the unipotent block $\cB$ (the block containing the trivial representation) of the category of smooth representations for $\mathrm{GL}_2(\Q_5)$ over an algebraically closed field $\FF$ of characteristic~$3$, so $e=2$.